EriKWDev/easyess/README.md

   <img src="https://github.com/EriKWDev/easyess/actions/workflows/unittests_devel.yaml/badge.svg?branch=main">
 </p>

+## About
+First and foremost, if you really want an ECS with great performance and lots of thought put into it, this is not for you.
+I instead point you to the amazing [polymorph](https://github.com/rlipsc/polymorph).

+Easyess started as a learning project for myself after having used polymorph and being amazed by its performance.
+I had never really gotten into writing more complicated `macros` and `templates` before, and after having had that experience I began investigaring them more.

 ## Documentation
 Please do `nimble docgen` to generate HTML documentation.
-This is a special task which will actually include some example components and systems in order to also show Documentation for all of the compileTime-generated procs, funcs, templates and macros.
+This is a special task which will include some example components and systems in order to also show Documentation for all of the compileTime-generated procs, funcs, templates and macros.